DIRECTLab/carla-energy-consumption/docs/carla-unreal5-notes.md

 ### Pygame screen flashes but does not stay
 * Now the client seems to connect but pygame screen not staying/working.
+* I say it is connecting because when the client is run, the charger pad squares are drawn in the server.
+They look a different from the Unreal4, though.
+They are darker colored, and a little stuck in the ground.
 * Output:
   ```bash
   (client-carlaUE5) carla@gaston-System-Product-Name:~/carla-energy-consumption$ ./run_carla.sh